segunak/SegunAkinyemi.com/docs/_posts/2023-06-04-synapse-global-parameters.md

 ---

 ![GetGlobals](/assets/images/get-globals.jpg)

-Alternatively, you could skip passing the values from the parent and just have a Lookup activity in each child pipeline that reads the `.json` file to grab global values.
-However, passing them from the parent avoids having to do the same retrieval more than once, which may or may not be important to you, your call.

 **Option 2:** Save your JSON in the default value field of a parameter with the type `Object` on your parent pipeline.